CyberThanh/Azure-SOC-Honeynet-Project/README.md

 ## Phase IV - Remediation & Regulatory Compliance Implementation

-After I finished analyzing these incidents, I took actions to secure this environment.
-Security controls I implemented consisted of disabling public access to the virtual machines and blob storage account, I created private endpoints for storage account and virtual machine, an additional network security group was created to protect the subnet, created a NSG rule for virtual machines to only allow traffic from my own IP address source, and private links were enabled to keep key vault safe.
+After I finished analyzing these incidents, I took action to secure this environment.
+Security controls I implemented consisted of disabling public access to the virtual machines and blob storage account, I created private endpoints for the storage account and virtual machine, an additional network security group was created to protect the subnet, and a NSG rule was generated for these virtual machines to only allow traffic from my own IP address source, and private links were enabled to keep key vault safe.
 These security protocols were implemented following the NIST 800-53 regulatory compliance standards.

-  - An NSG contains a set of security rules that allow or deny inbound or outbound network traffic based on protocol, source IP address, destination IP address, and port number.
-This streghten network traffic control, enhance protection of resources, and prevent authorized access to resources.
+An NSG contains a set of security rules that allow or deny inbound or outbound network traffic based on protocol, source IP address, destination IP address, and port number.
+This strengthens network traffic control, enhances the protection of resources, and prevents authorized access to resources.
-  - A private endpoint is a network interface enforces security by allowing services to be accessed through a private connection.
-This ensure access to these resources is only within this private virtual network and prevent traffic from being exposed to the public internet.
+A private endpoint is a network interface that enforces security by allowing services to be accessed through a private connection.
+This ensures access to these resources is only within this private virtual network and prevents traffic from being exposed to the public internet.

 ## Phase V - Results & Metrics Comparison
 Results and metrics of both insecure and secure environments were measured and recorded to determine the effectiveness of implemented security controls.